Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 #### Admin download

+Although we haven't configured yet some of the products (Authentication and ML), we needed to at least started them (the begin/start button) so that Firebase has assigned those features and does not give any problem when configuring the project.

 The access through the devices and from the dataset collection and model deployment services has been programmed.
 Nonetheless, we need access to the proper firebase credentials for the data collection and modeling service.

 On the Firebase Console upper left side, click on the settings wheel and go to project configuration: